-If your time or expertise are things for which you bill clients, the difference between fiscal feasting and financial famine depends on a profitable billing rate and a cash-flowing payment schedule.
-Even if you’ve been in business awhile, take an objective look at your pricing to make sure there are no holes in your net.
+If your time or expertise are things for which you bill clients, getting Fun and Profit depends on a profitable billing rate and knowing how much you’re willing and able to work a week.
+Even if you’ve been in business awhile, revisit your costs, and your capacity to be sure you’re billing to build your Fun and Profitable business.

 Defining an appropriate billable rate can seem mystical.
 Aim too high, and you’ll never reach capacity; price too low, and the market might not take you seriously; miss the mark, and you won’t ever build a profitable business.

 If you work in an industry with established and visible fees, do a little research.
 Call your colleagues or what some call competitors.
 Some peers are secretive about their pricing practices.
 Others are happy to help friendly competitors.
 Be honest about the reason for your call, and let them decide how much they want to share.
 This respectful approach may begin a long, mutually-valuable relationship.

 You can also research pricing on the internet.
 Go to www.google.com and type into the search field an industry buzz word like refrigeration or event management to find competitors in other cities and see how they present themselves.
 Call if pricing isn’t online; information might be more free-flowing from someone serving a different market.
 You also can search online for trade associations and published industry data that will provide insight about fee structures, costs, and other jump-starting information.

 If you’re charting completely new pricing territory, or just want an objective process for checking your historic approach, you can follow a four-step process: 1) determine your costs; 2) determine a profit margin; 3) test the market’s response; 4) adjust.